StepanovNickolay/docker-compose-common/README.md

-Set of common docker compose files for personal use
+Set of common docker-compose/Dockerfile for personal use